Vyral/base-template/_posts/2019-04-25-how-are-home-prices-affecting-buyers-and-sellers-in-our-spring-market.md

 Their biggest challenge is low inventory, but **because inventory is so low, more and more new construction homes are being built, and existing home sellers have to compete with this.&nbsp;**

-Danielle Hale, chief economist at Realtor.com, says, “Sellers have to think about the competition in a way they haven’t before.
+Danielle Hale, Chief Economist at Realtor.com, says, “Sellers have to think about the competition in a way they haven’t before.
 Getting ahead of other potential sellers could be even more of a bigger advantage this year given market conditions.”&nbsp;

 So **if you’re thinking of putting your home on the market, get ahead of the competition so you can increase your odds of selling for top dollar.&nbsp;**